gaetancollaud/digitalstrom-mqtt/home-assistant-app/DEVELOPMENT.md

   unofficial community App.
 Physical ARM runtime coverage remains listed as an open validation item instead of changing the lifecycle status of the tested package.
-- **Supervisor watchdog**: the health endpoint remains private to the App network.
-The Supervisor checks `/health/live`, which verifies the bridge process without treating a recoverable MQTT outage as a reason to restart.
+- **Container health check**: the health endpoint remains private to the App network.
+Docker checks `/health/live`, which verifies the bridge process without treating a recoverable MQTT outage as a reason to restart.
   `/health/ready` continues to include the MQTT connection state for diagnosis.
 - **Store artwork is active**: `icon.png` is a 128 x 128 square icon and `logo.png` is a 250 x 100 wide logo.
-CI verifies the PNG format and exact dimensions.
 Both images are project-specific artwork and do not reuse an official digitalSTROM or Home Assistant logo.

 ## Validated AppArmor baseline